Skip to main content

 confidential mode

-“Forget this” is a first-class action.
+“Forget this” is a one-click action.

-tenant isolation
+company isolation

-audit trail
+full audit trail

-Every retrieval, every action, logged.
+Every answer and every action is logged.

 permission